American Revolutionary War: Casualties and losses

 The total loss of life throughout the conflict is largely unknown.
 As was typical in wars of the era, diseases such as smallpox claimed more lives than battle.
 Between 1775 and 1782, a smallpox epidemic throughout North America killed an estimated 130,000.
 (Note: In addition to as many as 30% deaths in port cities, and especially high rates among the closely confined prisoner-of-war ships, scholars have reported large numbers lost among the Mexican population, and large percentage losses among the American Indian along trade routes, Atlantic to Pacific, Eskimo to Aztec.)
 Historian Joseph Ellis suggests that Washington having his troops inoculated against the disease was one of his most important decisions.

 More than 25,000 Patriots died during active military service.
 Of these, approximately 6,800 were killed in battle, while at least 17,000 died from disease.
-The majority of the latter died while prisoners of war of the British, mostly in the prison ships in New York Harbor.
+A large portion of the latter died while prisoners of war of the British, mostly in the prison ships in New York Harbor.
 (Note: If the upper limit of 70,000 is accepted as the total net loss for the Patriots, it would make the conflict proportionally deadlier than the American Civil War.
 Uncertainty arises from the difficulties in accurately calculating the number of those who succumbed to disease, as it is estimated at least 10,000 died in 1776 alone.)
-The number of Patriots seriously wounded or disabled by the war has been estimated from 8,500 to 25,000.
+The number of Patriots seriously wounded or disabled by the war has been estimated at 8,500 to 25,000.
+Peckham's study, considered the most definitive, specifically estimates 25,324 Patriot army, navy, and militia deaths, of which 6,824 were killed in combat and 18,500 died of disease or other causes (10,000 in camp, 8,500 as prisoners); wounded were estimated at 8,445.
+These casualties occurred over a total of 1,311 distinct military engagements on land, plus 215 at sea.

 The French suffered 2,112 killed in combat in the United States.
 (Note: Elsewhere around the world, the French lost another approximately 5,000 total dead in conflicts 1778–1784.)
 The Spanish lost 124 killed and 247 wounded in West Florida.
 (Note: During the same time period in the Fourth Anglo-Dutch War, the Dutch suffered around 500 total killed, owing to the minor scale of their conflict with Britain.)